munificent/craftinginterpreters/book/scanning.md

 second `/`, we don't end the token yet.
 Instead, we keep consuming characters until we reach the end of the line.

 This is our general strategy for handling longer lexemes.
-Once we detect the beginning of a lexeme, we shunt off to some code specific to that kind of lexeme that keeps eating characters until it sees the end.
+After we detect the beginning of one, we shunt off to some code specific to that kind of lexeme that keeps eating characters until it sees the end.

 We've got another helper: